Leny Yoro: 2022–23: Debut as a professional player

 Yoro debuted with Lille reserve team in 2022, and quickly signed his first professional contract with the club on 10 January 2022.
-He made his professional debut with Lille in a 3–1 Ligue 1 win over Nice on 14 May 2022.
+He made his professional debut with Lille in a 3–1 Ligue 1 win over Nice on 14 May 2022 in the penultimate match of the season.
 At 16 years six months and one day of age, Yoro is the second youngest Lille player, behind Joël Depraeter-Henry and taking the second place from Eden Hazard.
+In early August, he extended his contract with his club until June 2025.